tom125813/tom125813/README.md

 🔒 Some of my projects may be **privated**

+  ---
+Currently I'm not supposed to be taking comissions, but if you have something you need or there is something you'd like to ask, feel free to let me know.

 <!--
 **tom125813/tom125813** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.